 Through an affiliate relationship with Stay22, Kidding Around earns when you book through this map.

 More places to stay

 There are plenty of cool places to stay in the area but we recommend Sky Ridge Yurts, a beautiful little village of comfortable and spacious yurts about 20 minutes from the Great Smoky Mountain Railroad and on the edge of the Nantahala forest.

 Or if you really want a memorable experience, stay in a renovated 1960s caboose – on a bison farm!
-It sleeps five people and has a full bathroom, kitchen and living area.
+It sleeps five people and has a full bathroom, kitchen, and living area.
 Plus, it has bison that freely roam the property.

-Other Things to do in Bryson City
+Other Things to Do in Bryson City

+In Bryson City, train culture is huge.
+But so is the great outdoors!
 Bryson City, NC is a beautiful spot with lots to do but during the summer, there is almost an endless number of things to do with your family.

 Another great tubing spot is in nearby Cherokee, NC at Smoky Mountain Tube & Raft.
 Ages 5 and up are able to tube.

 You can also hike the Deep Creek Loop at the same entrance to the park, a trail that has three waterfalls.
 It’s an easy hike about two miles long.

 If you love animals, history, and natural beauty, you may get a glimpse of the elk at the Oconaluftee Visitor Center, about a 30-minute drive from Bryson City.
 There is an interesting homestead you can tour there and be sure to do the Junior Ranger Program at the visitor’s center.
 Elk are there usually in the mornings and late afternoon.